 Big-screen demon fights, witty one-liners, and a new iconic villain?
 Fans would be lining up in cosplay at midnight screenings.

-Also, letโs be real: Baby Yoda on a giant movie screen?
+Also, let’s be real: seeing Baby Yoda on a giant movie screen would be incredible.
 The movie had an instant billion-dollar box office.

-Expect boardroom meltdowns, snarky one-liners, and at least one Tom and Greg scene that steals the whole film.
+Anticipate boardroom meltdowns, witty one-liners, and a memorable Tom and Greg scene that elevates the entire film.

 Why these shows could shine on the big screen